yagmurtomruk/DSA210TermProject/README.md

 By tracking my running performance in different air conditions, I hope to uncover data-driven insights about how air pollution affects endurance sports.
 This study will help me, and potentially other outdoor sports enthusiasts, to understand when it’s best to train outdoors and whether avoiding high-pollution days can lead to better running performance.

-🔹 Null Hypothesis (H₀):
-Air quality has no significant effect on running performance.

-🔹 Alternative Hypothesis (H₁):
-Poor air quality negatively impacts running performance.

 ## Dataset

 The dataset for this project consists of running performance data collected over multiple outdoor running sessions, combined with real-time air quality measurements from publicly available sources.
 The datasets used for analysis will be:

-Date – The date of the running session.
+- **Date:** The date of the running session.
-Air Quality Index (AQI) – A numerical value representing pollution levels at the time of the run.
+- **Air Quality Index (AQI):** A numerical value representing pollution levels at the time of the run.
-PM2.5 & NO₂ Concentrations – Specific pollutants known to affect lung function.
+- **PM2.5 & NO₂ Concentrations:** Specific pollutants known to affect lung function.
-Temperature & Humidity – To control for weather-related effects on performance.
+- **Temperature & Humidity:** The specific temperature & humidity levels on the day and time of the run.
-Running Distance (km/miles) – Ensuring consistency across sessions.
+- **Running Distance (km):** Ensuring consistency across sessions.
-Pace (min/km or min/mile) – I want to measure my pace as a direct measure of my running efficiency.
+- **Pace (min/km)** I want to measure my pace as a direct measure of my running efficiency.
-Heart Rate (BPM) – Will be monitored as an indicator of cardiovascular strain.
+- **Heart Rate (BPM):** Will be monitored as an indicator of cardiovascular strain.
-Perceived Effort (Scale 1-10) – Self-reported difficulty level.
+- **Perceived Effort (Scale 1-10):** Self-reported difficulty level.

+#### Control Measures to Ensure Data Consistency:

-All runs will be recorded under similar conditions (same route, time of day, and hydration levels) to minimize confounding variables and ensure meaningful comparisons.
+All runs will be recorded under similar conditions (same route, time of day, and hydration levels) to ensure meaningful comparisons.
+The control measures will be as follows:

+- Same running route to avoiding terrain-related performance differences.
+The sessions will be held on the university campus.
+- Same time of day to minimize fluctuations in temperature and humidity levels.
+- Similar rest, hydration, and nutrition levels before each run.
+The sessions will be held daily before breakfast, at around 7 AM, which is my usual running time.
+- Only outdoor runs will be recorded (No treadmill runs).

 ## Data Collection

-I will personally collect all running performance data using the Samsung Health app.
+I will personally collect all running performance data.
+The heart rate and pace data will be monitored during the running session using a Samsung Galaxy Watch.
-Manual Logging – For perceived effort ratings and any additional observations (e.g., fatigue, shortness of breath).
+For perceived effort ratings and any additional observations such as fatigue, and shortness of breath, I will log manually.

 For air quality data, I will use the data from www.weather.com since it provides real-time AQI, PM2.5, NO₂, temperature, and humidity data.

-Local Government Air Quality Data – If available, for additional verification.
-Each run’s air quality metrics will be logged within 30 minutes before or after the session to capture the most relevant environmental conditions.
+Each run’s air quality metrics will be logged in an Excel file within 30 minutes before or after the session to capture the most relevant environmental conditions.

-Control Measures to Ensure Data Consistency:
-- Same running route – Avoiding terrain-related performance differences.-
-- Same time of day – Minimizing temperature and humidity fluctuations.
-- Similar rest, hydration, and nutrition levels before each run.
-- Only outdoor runs will be recorded (No treadmill runs).

 ## Data Analysis

-1) Categorization of Data
+**1) Categorization of Data**
 Categorize AQI into:
 - Good (0-50 AQI)
 - Moderate (51-100 AQI)
 - Unhealthy for Sensitive Groups (101-150 AQI)
 - Unhealthy (151-200 AQI)
-2) Correlation Analysis
+**2) Correlation Analysis**
-3) Regression Modeling
+**3) Regression Modeling**
-4) Experimental Data Analysis (EDA)
+**4) Experimental Data Analysis (EDA)**

 ---